Frequently Asked Questions

 The electricity supply is 230 – 240 volt, with three round pin plugs.
 Most western visitors will require an adaptor.
 Adaptors are available on request at all our lodges.
 Many of our lodges have international sockets in the rooms.
 There are ample sockets available for charging cameras etc.

-All our lodges have basic internet connection, our offices have an extra computer which could be used free of cost for emailing.
+All our lodges have basic internet connection.
 Internet may not be reliable at all times as breakdowns take time to fix as we are remotely located.

 It's best to avoid drinking the tap water.
 All our lodges provide safe drinking water in flasks in the rooms and during meal services.
 Bottled water is easily available at additional cost though we discourage the use as per our conservation policy.